-3.2.2 Coverage network dimensioning
+3.2.2 Radio access network dimensioning - Coverage

 3.2.2.1 Dimensioning rules

 Based on the size of each geotype, the coverage requirements and the cell radii assumptions, the model derives a minimum coverage network.
 Specifically, it determines the number of base stations required to provide coverage to each geotype to enable a voice call.